suixinsuo/olympus-protocol/docs/buyAndSellforFund.md

 ##### Params

 ​_exchangeId: We can specify the exchange ID available in the OlympusExchange component that we want to use, if we want to stick to a concrete exchange.
-In a normal scenario, set as `0x0` by default, lending OlympusExchange to chose the best option for you.
+In a normal scenario, set as `0x0` by default, allowing OlympusExchange to chose the best option for you.
 \_tokens: List of token addresses that want to be purchased.
 \_amounts: The amounts in ETH that you want to invest in the purchase of each token.
 \_rates: Rate of how many token you can buy with one ETH.
 Use `0` if you want to buy at any rate.